pixelchai/translation/docs/about.md

 This website is a product of my love for languages and music.
 Like I say, I'm not native in Japanese or German and I'm learning and practising as I go along, so let me know if there are any errors.

+These translations each take hours on end to complete, especially since I'm learning the language as I go along, and I always try to pour my heart and soul into each one so thanks for your interest in this website!

 You can find some more of my projects other than translating over at my [main site](/).

-Thanks for visiting!

 --- Pixel